 Concrete joints are used to compensate when concrete expands or shrinks with changes in temperature.
 Concrete joints are normally used to prevent cracks when the concrete shrinks by creating forming, tooling, sawing, and placing joint formers.
-The pre-planned cracks will provide a better finish concrete product and will be formed in specific locations where those cracks could be monitored.
-Sometimes because of the material and width or span of the concrete joints are required to improve the performance of the material and allow the materials to expand/contract or move without damaging other structures.
+The pre-planned cracks will provide a better finish for the concrete product and will be formed in specific locations where those cracks could be monitored.
+Sometimes the material and width or span of the concrete joints are required to improve the performance of the material and allow the materials to expand/contract or move without damaging other structures.

 Concrete Contraction Joints